 |Samhain||1st November||Day of the dead – Hallowe’en – All saints day – All souls day – Guy Fawkes Day – Thanksgiving|

-Throughout history cultures and religions held certain days of the years for times of celebration, feasting, contemplation, and fasting.
-Many religions have incorporated and adapted pagan festivals into their own celebrations, as beliefs, and world conceptions have evolved over the centuries.
+Throughout history cultures and religions held certain days of the year for times of celebration, feasting, contemplation, and fasting.
+Many religions have incorporated and adapted pagan festivals into their celebrations, as beliefs, and world conceptions have evolved over the centuries.
 The pagan festivals may also come from even more archaic cultures.

-Many Jewish, Hindu, and Islamic festivals dates, are based on a lunar calendar, meaning the dates will shift each year.
+Many Jewish, Hindu, and Islamic festival dates, are based on a lunar calendar, meaning the dates will shift each year.
 For example, Ramadan occurs on the sighting of the crescent moon during the 9th month in the Islamic calendar, and the day fasting continues for 30 days.
 The date for Easter is determined by the sun and moon, falling on the first Sunday, after the first full moon that occurs on or following the Spring Equinox.

 Different times of year come with different qualities.
 During wintertime, many of the festivals can be seen as festivals of light, a reminder that the Spring Equinox will return, and warmer more abundant days are ahead.
 Michaelmas follows the winter solstice and the end of the harvest.
 Dark days are ahead, so the festival of St Micheal is meant to give us strength and truth to face the challenges ahead and to keep our flame burning.
 Then comes the Chinese lantern festival which is another reminder of the light.

 At the winter solstice, we arrive at Christmas Day, when Jesus was born, and it is a festival of light and the birth of the sun.
 This is followed by the Candlemas Celebration, another celebration of light before we arrive at Eastertime, and light and life are abundant again.